Best Cheap Medicare Advantage Plans in Alabama (2025)

 How to sign up for Medicare in Alabama

-Any cost for Medicare plans from private insurance companies is on top of the standardized rate for Medicare Part B set by the government at $174.70 per month.
+Any cost for Medicare plans from private insurance companies is on top of the $185 per month you'll pay for Medicare Part B.

-If you need help choosing a plan or navigating your options, the Alabama SHIP (State Health Insurance Assistance Program) offers free insurance counseling.
+If you need Medicare-related help or advice, the Alabama SHIP (State Health Insurance Assistance Program) offers free insurance counseling.

 Frequently asked questions